A practical guide to the Freshdesk API v2

 3. You'll see your API key on the right side of the page.

 Treat this key like you would any password.
-Anyone who has it can access your Freshdesk account through the API.
+It provides secure access to your Freshdesk account through the API.

 Understanding Freshdesk API v2 authentication and permissions